dpsi4/dpsi4/README.md

 - 👀 I’m interested in IAC, GoLang, Ruby, Python, and Java
 - 🌱 I’m currently learning GoLang and Python 🐍, as well as some AI and ML stuff
 - 💞️ I’m looking to collaborate on GoLang projects
-- 📫 How to reach me email from Profile
+- 📫 Reach me via email from Profile

 <!---
 dpsi4/dpsi4 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.